valeriobasile/hurtlex/README.md

 Please try to limit your modifications to the following operations:

  * **add**: add a new item to a lexicon, by creating a new line.
-Fill in all the column values, including category and stereotype, and set level="conservative"
+Fill in all the column values, including category and stereotype, set level="conservative", and add a new unique ID for the lemma.
- * **remove**: remove an item considered wrong for a lexicon, by removing the corresponding line
+ * **remove**: remove an item considered wrong for a lexicon, by removing the corresponding line.
- * **update**: change the lemma or the category of an item, e.g. in case of misspelling or wrong alphabet
+ * **update**: change the lemma or the category of an item, e.g. because of a misspelling.
- * **add offensiveness score**: create a new column with a real value between 0 and 1 to indicate a score for the offensiveness of an item in a lexicon
+ * **add offensiveness score**: create a new column with a real value between 0 and 1 to indicate a score for the offensiveness of an item in a lexicon.

+Frequent issues:

+ * Some languages are written in **more than one script** (e.g. Hindi, Bangla, Bulgarian, Russian): in these cases is it good practice to harmonize the lexicon by adding the missing spelling and keeping the same ID for the same lemma written in different scripts.
+ * Some lexicons contain inflected forms instead of lemmas.
+These are mistakes introduced by the automatic processing.
+It is safe to remove such works if the corresponding lemma is already in the lexicon, or to modify them if it is not.

 Please **create a new version directory** for the lexicon you submit.
 If yours is the first manually corrected version of a lexicon (that is, the last version is 1.\*) please create the directory for version 2.0.
 Otherwise, proceed incrementally (2.0 -> 2.1, 2.1 -> 2.2, ...).